Josh Simm

-Josh Simm (born 27 February 2001) is an English professional rugby league footballer who plays as a or er for the Catalans Dragons in the Super League.
+Josh Simm (born 27 February 2001) is an English professional rugby league footballer who plays as a or er for Oldham RLFC in the RFL Championship.
+He is the grandson of St Helens legend Geoff Pimblett.

 He has previously played for St Helens and Castleford Tigers in the Super League and the Wynnum Manly Seagulls in the Queensland Cup.
 He has spent time on loan at Leigh Centurions in both the Championship and the Super League, and at Hull FC in the Super League.

 Background

 Simm was born in St Helens, England.
 He is the grandson of St Helens legend Geoff Pimblett.

 Playing career

 St Helens

 In the 2019 under 19s academy season, Simm scored a total of 30 tries in 20 games, beating his previous season's total of 29 tries in 23 games.

 Simm made his Super League début for St Helens against the London Broncos in July 2019.

 Simm would go on to score his first Super League try in round 17 of the 2020 Super League season vs Leeds Rhinos, where he scored a hat-trick in a man of the match performance.

 Simm made seven appearances for the St Helens in 2022 including the Challenge Cup semi-final defeat to Wigan Warriors.
 The outside back also made a further five Super League appearances for Hull FC where he spent the second half of last season on loan, scoring two tries.